Portablefire22/lilith-rs/posts/lilith.rs/content.md

 # What's Up With The Name?

-If you're questioning that then you probably know me irl :) It's not that hard to figure out but let's setup a little scavenger hunt for those who haven't figured it out yet!
-There are 3 colours featured prominently on the site - not including hovers - and those three colours can be assembled into a five striped flag :D
+If you're questioning that then you probably know me irl :)

+It's not that hard to figure out but let's setup a little scavenger hunt for those who haven't figured it out yet!
+There are 4 colours featured prominently on the site - not including hovers - and three of those colours can be assembled into a five striped flag :D

+Or you could just click [here](https://en.wikipedia.org/wiki/Transgender_flag) if you're lazy!